Lifeformwp/Grayscale-CUDA-C-/README.md

 # Grayscale-CUDA-C-

- Color image to black and white using CUDA, OpenCL, C++, OpenCV This is my hobby project in which I'm trying to learn new stuff about concurrent computing.
+This is my hobby project in which I'm trying to learn new stuff about concurrent computing.
 Concurrent computing is a form of computing in which several computations are executing during overlapping time periods.

 This project will have two versions, each one for it's own way.